funduck/modular-notes/README.md

 ## Objects
 ### Node
-TODO what if all is encrypted?
-TODO do something with flags

 Every data is a *Node*, field **class** tells what.
 User is a *Node*, all it creates is a *Node*.
 * int **id** - unique serial integer being assigned to *Node* on create